greeffjean/Calculator/README.md

 You will need an internet connection, and a Code Editor installed (Atom, Visual Studio ).

 ## Installing
-1. install the latest version of NodeJS
+1. Install the latest version of NodeJS

 ## Deployment
-1. Open your text editor and make sure you are in the main directory.
-2. install using npm by running `npm install -g surge`
+1. Install surge by using npm (Node Package Manager), run `npm install -g surge` in your terminal.
-2. run surge from within any directory to publish that directory onto the web.
+2. Open your Code Editor.
+2. Run `npx surge` in your Code Editor terminal.
+4. If you are unfimiliar with surge please visit - (https://surge.sh/help/getting-started-with-surge).

 ## Built With
 Visual Studio Code